-On a show of hands each unitholder present at a meeting in person or by proxy is entitled to one vote, and on a poll each unitholder has one vote for each dollar of the value of the total units they have in the Fund.
+On a show of hands, each unitholder present at a meeting in person or by proxy is entitled to one vote.
+On a poll, each unitholder has one vote for each dollar of the value of the total units they have in the Fund.

-Units are issued by the Fund at a unit price determined monthly in accordance with the Fund constitution and the Responsible Entity's Unit Pricing Policy.
+Units in the Fund are issued at a unit price determined monthly in accordance with the Fund constitution and the Responsible Entity's Unit Pricing Policy.